viesturz/tapchanger/Print Guide.md

 ASA is the preferred filament right now, providing generally better rigidity than ABS, especially when kept under load.
 I have had good success with Prusament ASA.

-PC-ABS is an option, will update after testing it.
+PC-ABS is an option, drop me a line if you have success with that.

 ### Parameters